chrischow/booknuggets/_posts/2020-05-19-2020_16-the-kremlin-school-of-negotiation.md

     2. Energy spent in preparing and holding negotiations
     3. Money spent on the ongoing negotiations
     4. Emotional toll from negotiations
 5. Compromises are conscious decisions to show goodwill.
-Concessions are whre you give up things due to lack of negotiation budget, and will result in discomfort or regret.
+Concessions are where you give up things due to lack of negotiation budget, and will result in discomfort or regret.
 6. Build a polygon of interests: this quantifies the value of the different facets of the deal that may interest you.
 Work out your (1) desired position, (2) red line, and (3) stated position.
-Regardless, ensure that the area of the polygon balances out and never drops below a chosen level.
+In negotiations, ensure that the area of the polygon balances out and never drops below a chosen level.
 7. In tough negotiations:
     1. Make eye contact
     2. Show indifference
-    3. Saying no firmly and quickly when the situation demands it
+    3. Say no firmly and quickly when the situation demands it
     4. Play the host
-    5. Find strength in cour cause
+    5. Find strength in your cause
 8. Beware (and exploit) the factors for psychological influence:
     1. Reciprocity: Repay the treatment we receive
     2. Consistency: People strive to be consistent in their words